Kossin Province

-The Province de la Kossi lies in the western part of Burkina Faso and stretches to the border with Mali.
+The Province de la Kossin (known as Kossi until 2025) lies in the western part of Burkina Faso and stretches to the border with Mali.
 It is in the Boucle du Mouhoun Region.
 The capital of Kossi is the town of Nouna, which has a mayor and high commissioner.
-The next largest town in Kossi is Djibasso, the last major town on the road from Nouna that heads west into Mali.
+The next largest town in Kossin is Djibasso, the last major town on the road from Nouna that heads west into Mali.

-In the early 2010s, a major road through the Kossi was paved with support from the Millennium Challenge Corporation.
+In the early 2010s, a major road through the Kossin was paved with support from the Millennium Challenge Corporation.
 The road links the major towns of Dedougou and Nouna, then continues westward to Djibasso and the border with Mali.

 Education

 In 2011 the province had 214 primary schools and 20 secondary schools.

 Healthcare

 In 2011 the province had 22 health and social promotion centers (Centres de santé et de promotion sociale), 5 doctors and 93 nurses.

 Demographics

 The population of Kossi in 2006 was 272,223.
 It is a rural province with 253,793 of its residents living in the countryside; only 18,440 live in urban areas.
 There are 135,342 men living in Kossi Province and 136,891 women.